 Mastering WordPress Skills

 While WordPress is easy to use, you may want to ask a question or need some help every now and again.
-The good news is that there are plenty of free resources to help you with that.
+The good news is that plenty of free resources help you with that.

 WPBeginner itself is the largest free WordPress resource site for beginners.
-Here are our resources that you can use to learn WordPress (all of them are completely free).
+Here are our resources that you can use to learn WordPress (all are completely free).

-• WPBeginner on YouTube – Need more video instructions?
-Subscribe to our YouTube channel with more than 288,000+ subscribers and 48 Million+ views.
+- WPBeginner on YouTube – Need more video instructions?
+Subscribe to our YouTube channel with more than 604,000+ subscribers and 51 Million views.

-If you have a WordPress-specific question, then you can also reach out to us using our contact form.
+If you have a WordPress-specific question, you can also contact us using our contact form.

 We hope this WordPress review helped you understand the pros and cons of using WordPress.
-You may also want to see these actionable tips to bring more traffic to your new website and our guide on how to create a free professional business email address for your website.
+You may also want to see these actionable tips to bring more traffic to your new website and our guide on creating a free professional business email address for your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.